ppodgorsek/sap-commerce-utils/README.md

 ### Installing the library

+As the datasource will be defined directly in Tomcat, your database library must be added to the Tomcat libraries in `hybris/config/customize/platform/tomcat/lib`:

+  * Oracle: `ojdbc6-w.x.y.z.jar`

-The HikariCP library can be easily installed by running the following command from your `platform` folder:
+The HikariCP library can then be easily installed by running the following command from your `platform` folder:

     ant customize

-Along with the HikariCP library, Slf4j libraries also need to be copied, as the datasource relies on them.
+Along with the HikariCP library, Slf4j libraries will also be copied, as the datasource relies on them.
 They are however not used by Tomcat and simply pass on any log messages to the existing logger.

 ### local.properties